Greek transport minister resigns over train crash; 36 dead

 The pontiff “sends the assurance of his prayers to everyone affected by this tragedy,” the message said.

-Paphitis reported from Athens, Greece.
-Derek Gatopoulos in Athens and Patrick Quinn and David Rising in Bangkok contributed to this story.
+Patrick Quinn and David Rising contributed to this story from Bangkok.
+Gatopoulos reported from Athens.